khoaly-banhmi/pho_digitalgarden/content/index.md

 **Howdy, internet wanders!**

-Somehow you have stumbled upon my digital garden, where I host and organize my ideas for future reference and growth, like a personal wiki.
-The notes are all in markdown so they can be migrated, stored easily and sustainably.
+Somehow you have stumbled upon my digital garden.
+Here you can find personal notes, connected like a wiki.

 I am currently a freshman in [aerospace engineering](https://engineering.tamu.edu/aerospace/index.html) at Texas A&M, College Station.
 Apart from studying full time, I am teaching myself web development and wandering the fields of sustainable aviation.
-I surround myself with the guiding principles of Respect, Excellence, Leadership, Loyalty, Selfless Service.

 My digital garden will be built around the following topics:
-1. Professional career: things I learn along the way to excel in aerospace engineering and sustainable development
+1. Sustainable Aerospace Engineering
 2. Learning to learn: how to effectively filter, organize, understand, and actively recall information.
-3. Healthy mind and physical body
+3. Mental and physical health
-4. Education: for resilience, emotional intelligence, and passing on the love of exploring.
+4. Education: passing on the love of exploring and resilience.

 This digital garden may grow to be very lush.
 To help you navigate, I have created the following guide, but if you want to be adventurous, wander around!